 First, Rothman was not read the way Petitioners now read it by other scientists.
-Rothman does not provide any motivation to a POSA to genetically engineer a mammalian cell to produce antibodies by deleting or adding a mutation to the α 1,6-fucosyltransferase gene to reduce or eliminate the α 1,6-fucosyltransferase gene to reduce or eliminate the α 1,6-fucosyltransferase gene to the Rothman's observations lead to the conclusion that lack of fucose results in increased ADCC activity in antibodies that are produced by mammalian host cells as claimed by the '446 Patent.
+Rothman does not provide any motivation to a POSA to genetically engineer a mammalian cell to produce fucose free antibodies by knocking out a specific fucosyltransferase-α1,6-fucosyltransferase.
+Nor does Rothman's observations lead to the conclusion that lack of fucose results in increased ADCC activity in antibodies that are produced by fucosyltransferase host cells as claimed by the '292 Patent.
 In fact, neither Petitioners' declarant nor research and review articles read Rothman the way Petitioners now urge.
 (See, e.g., Ex.
 2002; Ex.
 2003; Ex.
 2004; Ex.
 2005; Ex.
 2006.)

-For example, Wright and Morrison, Trends Biotechnol.
-(1997) 15, 26-32 (Ex.
+For example, Wright and Morrison, Trends in Biotechnology 15(1), 26-32 (1997) (Ex.
 2004), which is an unsolicited, peer-reviewed review article, confirms that Rothman does not establish any causal relationship between lack of fucosylation and enhanced ADCC.
 Wright and Morrison reflect the understanding by a POSA that Rothman's antibodies with high-mannose structures, beyond lacking fucose, differ substantially in their overall structure as well as in their sugar composition.
 Indeed, their peer-reviewed article demonstrates that Rothman was not read by a POSA to suggest that fucosylation is responsible for increasing ADCC.

 Rothman et al.30 tested the capacity of ADCC of monoclonal murine IgG antibodies that were purified from hybridomas grown in the presence of glycosidase inhibitors that acted at different steps in the oligosaccharide-processing pathway.
 These inhibitors included Sw (see above) and castanospermine (Cs), which inhibits the removal of glucose residues from the oligosaccharide newly attached to the peptide...Compared with wild-type antibodies, those treated with Cs showed enhanced ADCC mediated NK cells but no by other types of effector cells such as monocytes.
 By contrast, Sw-treated antibodies failed to induce enhanced NK-cell-mediated ADCC.
-Through lectinbinding analysis the oligosaccharides on Sw-treated and wild-type IgGs were shown to contain fucose, which was lacking on the Cstreated antibodies.
+Through lectin-binding analysis the oligosaccharides on Sw-treated and wild-type IgGs were shown to contain fucose, which was lacking on the Cs-treated antibodies.
 It was suggested that recognition by IgG Fc of the type of Fc receptor present on NK cells, leading to enhanced ADCC, was glycosylation dependent, requiring the absence of fucose.
 However, both Sw-treated and wild-type oligosaccharides contain at least one complex "arm", which would produce an overall conformation, as well as several sugar residues, that differs from the oligosaccharides produced by Cs treatment.